Xetibo/ReSet-Doc/sections/technologies.typ

   distribution, including lightweight distributions meant for older or lower end systems, therefore RAM usage should be a concern, especially for the daemon.
 - development speed | weight: 0.4\
-  ReSet is limited in time scope, therefore tools with decent progress times should be considered.
+  ReSet is limited in time scope, therefore tools with decent development speed should be considered.
 Note, that this includes the time needed for debugging and potential problems, such as undefined behavior or dynamic type issues.